Top Lips Tulip flowers

 Top Lips Tulip is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Top Lips Tulip is recommended for the following landscape applications;

 Planting & Growing

 Top Lips Tulip will grow to be about 8 inches tall at maturity extending to 14 inches tall with the flowers, with a spread of 6 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 4 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.